-On 17 March 2021, the fourth Virtual Seminar on “Long-Term Energy Scenarios for a Clean Energy Transition in Latin America and the Caribbean” (LTES-LAC) saw country presentations from Chile and El Salvador.
+Chile and El Salvador provided expert insights in the fourth Virtual Seminar on “Long-Term Energy Scenarios for Developing National Clean Energy Transition Plans in Latin America”.
 The seminar series is a joint initiative of IRENA, UN ECLAC and GET.transform, which builds on IRENA’s Long-term Energy Scenarios (LTES) Network and takes place in the framework of UN ECLAC’s Technical Forum of Energy Planners (FOREPLEN).

 Long-term planning insights from Chile were delivered by Carlos Barria, Head of the Energy and Environmental Policy and Studies Division of the Chilean Ministry of Energy.
 Chile’s energy sector is transforming and entering a very ambitious transition process.
 Currently representing 78% of the country’s total emissions, the energy-related sectors (housing, industry, transportation, and electricity) offer an enormous mitigation potential.
 Energy could thus make a tremendous contribution to meeting Chile’s NDC goal of reaching carbon neutrality by 2050.
 Energy planning in Chile is carried out every five years with a 30-year horizon and annual projections updates.
 The planning process is then followed by tendering transmission and generation infrastructure, in line with the country’s long-term vision of a sustainable energy future.